Natha Sampradaya: Hatha yoga

-The earliest texts on Hatha yoga of the Naths, such as Vivekamārtaṇḍa and Gorakhshasataka, are from Maharashtra, and these manuscripts are likely from the 13th century.
-These Nath texts, however, have an overlap with the 13th century Jnanadeva commentary on the Hindu scripture Bhagavada Gita, called the Jnanesvari.
-This may be because of mutual influence, as both the texts integrate the teachings of Yoga and Vedanta schools of Hinduism in a similar way.
+The earliest Hatha yoga texts of the Naths, such as Vivekamārtaṇḍa and Gorakhshasataka, are from Maharashtra, and these manuscripts are likely from the 13th century.
+These Nath texts, however, have an overlap with the 13th century Jnanadeva commentary on the Bhagavad Gita, the Jnanesvari.
+This may be the result of mutual influence, as both the texts integrate the teachings of Yoga and Vedanta schools of Hindu Philosophy in a similar way.

-Numerous technical treatises in the Hindu tradition, composed in Sanskrit about Hatha Yoga, are attributed to Gorakshanath.
+Numerous technical treatises in the Hindu tradition, composed in Sanskrit about Hatha Yoga, are attributed to Gorakshanatha.

 Influence

 The Hatha Yoga ideas that developed in the Nath tradition influenced and were adopted by Advaita Vedanta, though some esoteric practices such as kechari-mudra were omitted.
 Their yoga ideas were also influential on Vaishnavism traditions such as the Ramanandis, as well as Sufi fakirs in the Indian subcontinent.
 The Naths recruited devotees into their fold irrespective of their religion or caste, converting Muslim yogins to their fold.

 The Nath tradition was influenced by the Bhakti movement saints such as Kabir, Namdev and Jnanadeva.